Macro Calculator

 Fat

-Saturated fats, unsaturated fats, trans fats, monounsaturated fats, polyunsaturated fats, and omega-3 fatty acids are the most commonly mentioned dietary fats.
-Saturated and trans fats are widely regarded as "bad fats".
-Monounsaturated, polyunsaturated, and omega-3 fatty acids are healthier, superior forms of fat.
+The most commonly discussed dietary fats are saturated fats, unsaturated fats, trans fats, monounsaturated fats, polyunsaturated fats, and omega-3 fatty acids.
+Saturated and trans fats are widely classified as "bad fats" that should be minimized.
+Conversely, monounsaturated fats, polyunsaturated fats, and omega-3s represent healthier, superior sources of dietary fat.

-The Dietary Guidelines for Americans for 2015–2020 advocate eliminating trans fats and limiting saturated fat consumption to less than 10% of total calories consumed daily.
-They also recommend substituting saturated fats with monounsaturated and polyunsaturated fats.
+The Dietary Guidelines for Americans strongly advocate for the complete elimination of trans fats and recommend limiting saturated fat consumption to less than 10% of your total daily calories.
+They also encourage substituting saturated fats with heart-healthy monounsaturated and polyunsaturated fats.

 Carbohydrates

-Carbohydrates, also known as "carbs," are compounds that are typically classified as sugar, fiber, or starch.
-Sugar is the most basic carb.
-Starch and fiber are more complicated.
-Carbohydrates are frequently classified according to the number of saccharides that make up their structure: monosaccharides, disaccharides, oligosaccharides, and polysaccharides.
+Carbohydrates, widely known as "carbs," are compounds typically classified as sugars, fibers, or starches.
+While sugar is the most basic carbohydrate, starches and fibers possess a much more complex structure.
+Carbohydrates are scientifically categorized by the number of saccharides that make up their structure: monosaccharides, disaccharides, oligosaccharides, and polysaccharides.

-Monosaccharides and disaccharides are simple carbohydrates.
-Oligosaccharides and polysaccharides are complex carbohydrates.
+Monosaccharides and disaccharides are considered simple carbohydrates.
+Conversely, oligosaccharides and polysaccharides are complex carbohydrates.

 Macronutrients in Everyday Foods